Apple MacBook Air (2018) full review

 - 32.5 x 22.7 x 1.7cm (tapering to 0.3cm)

 The real achievement is that Apple has slimmed down and shrunk the MacBook Air while maintaining the same screen size of 13.3in.
-This is thanks to the slimmer bezels around the edge of the display (which seems to be a theme this year).
+This is thanks to the slimmer bezels around the edge of the display.

 The Retina display is just as good as the Retina displays on other Macs, so if you have been using a MacBook or recent MacBook Pro, then the screen will be comparable.
 But if you are moving up from the old MacBook Air, the screen couldn’t look more different.
 It’s a big leap from the previous generation’s 1,440x900 pixels to the new 2,560x1,600 native resolution at 227 pixels per inch (the same as the 13in MacBook Pro).
 It’s still a 16:10 aspect ratio.